Diversity, Equity and Inclusion (DEI) Committee

 Evidence on the lack of equality and representation in these core spaces is growing, and in time EASE hopes it’s Open Access journal, European Science Editing, may be a home for more of this literature.

-EASE is a signatory to the Coalition for Diversity and Inclusion in Scholarly Communications (C4DISC), an initiative formed to discuss and address issues of EDI within our industry.
-Along with promoting the work and resources of C4DISC, we hope to be able to extend the support and guidance for our members on issues relating to EDI, encourage the establishment of a more representative workforce within scholarly publishing, highlight inequalities in the research datasets, as well as making EASE itself a more inclusive, welcoming and representative space.
+EASE is a signatory to the Coalition for Diversity and Inclusion in Scholarly Communications (C4DISC), an initiative formed to discuss and address issues of DEI within our industry.
+Along with promoting the work and resources of C4DISC, we hope to be able to extend the support and guidance for our members on issues relating to DEI, encourage the establishment of a more representative workforce within scholarly publishing, highlight inequalities in the research datasets, as well as making EASE itself a more inclusive, welcoming and representative space.

 Mission